What it is: A variant of the game Scrabble that’s much faster because it’s all about…speed!

-What you need: You’ll need letter tiles from a Scrabble game (but you won’t need the game board).
+- Letter tiles from a Scrabble game (but you won’t need the game board)

 How to play: To set up your game, have everyone sit around a table or in a circle on the floor.
 Turn all of your Scrabble tiles face-down in the center of the circle and mix them all up.
 Then have each player pull out two tiles, keeping them face-down.

 Someone starts the game by saying “go.”
 Then everyone turns over his or her pieces.

 Each player will be building their own mini Scrabble grid in front of them.
 So when you turn over your pieces, start spelling with them as fast as you can.
 Once someone successfully uses all their tiles (and for this first round, that’s just two tiles), they shout “go.”
 Then everyone reaches forward and grabs another tile from the pile.
 Now you have three tiles, and you use all of them to build another Scrabble grid.
 Then, just like in the last round, whoever uses all three pieces together in one unbroken grid first calls “go,” and everyone takes another tile.

 Each round you’ll get one more piece, making the grid larger and more complex.
 You can add the tiles you draw onto your existing grid, or, at any time, you can rearrange the whole thing.
 To call “go” you just need to use all of your tiles, and they all need to be connected in one unbroken grid.